grafana/loki/docs/sources/operations/storage/retention.md

 Compaction and retention are idempotent.
 If the Compactor restarts, it will continue from where it left off.

-The Compactor loops to apply compaction and retention at every `compaction_interval`, or as soon as possible if running behind.
+The Compactor loops to apply compaction and retention at every `compactor.compaction-interval`, or as soon as possible if running behind.

 The Compactor's algorithm to update the index:

 - For each table within each day:
-  - Compact the table into a single index file.
+  - Compact the table into per-tenant index files.
+A single index file for a tenant.
-  - Traverse the entire index.
+  - Traverse the per-tenant index.
 Use the tenant configuration to identify and mark chunks that need to be removed.
   - Remove marked chunks from the index and save their reference in a file on disk.
   - Upload the new modified index files.

-The retention algorithm is applied to the index.
-Chunks are not deleted while applying the retention algorithm.
-The chunks will be deleted by the Compactor asynchronously when swept.
+Chunks are not deleted while applying the retention algorithm on the index.
+They are deleted asynchronously by a sweeper process and this delay can be configured by setting `-compactor.retention-delete-delay`.

-Marked chunks will only  be deleted after `retention_delete_delay` configured is expired because:
+Chunks cannot be deleting immediately for the following reasons:

-- boltdb-shipper indexes are refreshed from the shared store on components using it (querier and ruler) at a specific interval.
-This means deleting chunks instantly could lead to components still having reference to old chunks and so they could fails to execute queries.
-Having a delay allows for components to refresh their store and so remove gracefully their reference of those chunks.
+- Index files are refreshed from the shared store on components using it (index gateway, querier and ruler) at a specific interval.
+This means deleting chunks instantly could lead to some of the components still having reference to old chunks and so they could fail to execute queries.
+Having a delay allows for components to pull the updated index file from the store allowing the compactor to remove gracefully their reference of those chunks.
 - It provides a short window of time in which to cancel chunk deletion in the case of a configuration mistake.

+Compactor uses marker files to keep track of the chunks that need to be deleted.
-Marker files (containing chunks to delete) should be stored on a persistent disk, since the disk will be the sole reference to them.
+Marker files should be stored on a persistent disk to ensure that the chunks pending for deletion are processed even if the compactor process restarts.

+Note: We recommend running compactor as a statefulset (when using Kubernetes) with a persistent storage for storing marker files.

 ### Retention Configuration